jsahota91/Devops_bootcamp/Jenkins.md

 # Create a Jenkins key
 1. `cd ~/.ssh` : Go into your .ssh folder
-2. `ssh keygen -t rsa -b 4096 -C "your_github_email.com"` replace the github email with your actual email
+2. `ssh-keygen -t rsa -b 4096 -C "your_github_email.com"` replace the github email with your actual email
 3. `jaspreetjenkins` - file name for the ssh key
 4. `passphrase` - you don't need to enter anything, hit enter x2
 5. your keys should load
-6. `ls` : you should see `jaspreetjenkins.pub` = public key and `jaspreetjenkins` = private key
+6. `ls` : you should see `newjaspreetjenkins.pub` = public key and `newjaspreetjenkins` = private key
 - Public key ending in .pub will be used in GitHub and Private key in Jenkins to clone your repo.
 - If the correct key is not passed into GitHub or Jenkins the ssh connection from GitHub to Jenkins will fail.
 We have ssh key to establish a connection between Jenkins and GitHub.